geudde/attic-chest/pages/13.reference/01.porden/docs.md

 She bids farewell — in Chliarotes' care, 670

 Thro' the deep gulf again she mounts to air.
-And oh ! how lovely to her wearied eye,
+And oh! how lovely to her wearied eye,
 The moon's soft light, the azure of the sky,
 The still and placid grandeur of the scene,
 The haunts of man, the tufts of sober green,